API Reference

 scheduler=SerialScheduler(),

-Constructs a new BlockSparseMatrix instance from the given blocks and size.
+Constructs a new BlockSparseMatrix instance from the given blocks, their indices, and size.

 Arguments